-The recognition and acceptance of our global interdependence with nature ensures that humans will approach the planet with the aim of being in harmony with it rather than trying to dominate it.
-Respecting life and accepting that every living thing has intrinsic value that should be respected enables humans to seek stewardship rather than domination of nature-using it solely as a tool and resource to further our own pursuits.
-By seeing ourselves as dependent-but active-parts of nature, we can approach harmonic relationships with the world around us.
+The recognition and acceptance of humanity's global interdependence with nature allows humans to approach the planet with the aim of being in harmony with nature rather than trying to dominate it.
+Respecting life and accepting that every living being/organism has intrinsic value that should be respected enables humans to seek stewardship rather than domination of nature-that is, not using it solely as a tool and resource to further humanity's own pursuits.
+By seeing ourselves, that is, humanity, as dependent-but active-parts of nature, we can approach harmonic relationships with the world around us.
 But this perspective requires overcoming the still mostly dominant, mistaken, destructive-and self-destructive-utilitarian perception of seeing humanity as an independent ruler that exists at a remove and freely exploits nature.

 Humans are not the only species that inhabits planet Earth, but we are the species that has evolved toward an illusion of domination of the planet and control of its destiny.
 The responsibilities that result from acceptance of this view have not been adequately considered.
-The journey of the human race has been one filled with innovation, from learning how to fashion tools and making fire to inventing the wheel, the industrial revolution, and various traveling machines as well as the first computer, the world wide web, and forthcoming-quantum computing.
+The journey of the human race has been one filled with innovation, from learning how to fashion tools and making fire to inventing the wheel, the industrial revolution, and various traveling machines as well as the first computer, the world wide web, and-forthcoming-quantum computing.
 Until the past 200 years, at no stage did much thought appear to be given to the consequences of our actions on the planet that has greatly benefited past and current generations; instead, humans failed to consider the impact on the generations that will follow.
 Thankfully, this failure has at least been recognized in the UN's definition of sustainable development:

-Sustainable development is development that meets the needs of the present without compromising the ability of future generations to meet their own needs.12
+Sustainable development is development that meets the needs of the present without compromising the ability of future generations to meet their own needs.
+(Brundtland Commission, 1987)